cryptolok/CryptoTrooper/README.md

 The purpose was to show that ransomware is different from a classical malware, thus requires a different approach since, all the current solutions are bypassable and yes, CryptoTrooper was very different from all open-source or not ransomwares, too bad nobody realized it.

-I, however, did realized what harm it could do and how much money I can make by selling a mathematically robust version of it that I of course didn't and won't do, this is not a purpose of my life.
+I, however, did realize what harm it could do and how much money I can make by selling a mathematically robust version of it that I of course didn't and won't do, this is not a purpose of my life.
 Interesting, to what extent one can rely on mathematics for freedom ...

 Please note that I'm not saying that @malwaretech deserves it, but I found this situation rather ... interesting, sad and educational at the same time.
 Or perhaps my code is cursed, just like [Joerg's Sprave dagger](https://www.youtube.com/watch?v=dKGogic643Y).